nrobinson2000/po/CONTRIBUTING.md

 │   └── po # Entry point of po, modules are loaded and arguments are parsed ├── ci/
-│   ├── ci-install       # Used to install po in travis-ci when testing project │   ├── config-expect.sh # Automates the po configuration prior to installation │   ├── linux            # Script to install po for travis-ci testing on Linux │   └── mac              # Script to install po for travis-ci testing on macOS ├── completion/
+│   ├── ci-install       # Used to install po in travis-ci when testing project │   ├── config-expect    # Automates the po configuration prior to installation │   ├── linux            # Script to install po for travis-ci testing on Linux │   └── mac              # Script to install po for travis-ci testing on macOS ├── completion/